hoarder-app/hoarder/docs/docs/02-Installation/05-pikapods.md

-# PikaPods (beginner-friendly)
+# PikaPods [Paid Hosting]

-[PikaPods](https://www.pikapods.com/) offers managed hosting for many open source apps, including Hoarder.
+[PikaPods](https://www.pikapods.com/) offers managed paid hosting for many open source apps, including Hoarder.
 Server administration, updates, migrations and backups are all taken care of, which makes it well suited for less technical users.
+As of Nov 2024, running Hoarder there will cost you ~$3 per month.

 ### Requirements

-- A free *PikaPods* account.
-Can be created [here](https://www.pikapods.com/register).
+- A _PikaPods_ account.
+Can be created for free [here](https://www.pikapods.com/register).
+You get an initial welcome credit of $5.

 ### 1. Choose app

-Choose *Hoarder* from their [list of apps](https://www.pikapods.com/apps) or us this [direct link](https://www.pikapods.com/pods?run=hoarder).
-This will either open a new dialog to add a new *Hoarder* pod or ask you to log in.
+Choose _Hoarder_ from their [list of apps](https://www.pikapods.com/apps) or use this [direct link](https://www.pikapods.com/pods?run=hoarder).
+This will either open a new dialog to add a new _Hoarder_ pod or ask you to log in.

 ### 2. Add settings